MartinHatas/bamboo-build-notifier/README.md

 * Configurable build checking interval
 * Open browser after click on the bubble

-## Sample configuration
+## Configuration
+* Configuration is read from file configuration.xml
+* If configuration.xml is not found application create sample one before shutdown
-Password is converted from plaintext on first run and stored encrypted
+* Password is converted from plaintext on first run and stored encrypted

+#### Sample configuration

     <?xml version="1.0" encoding="UTF-8" standalone="yes"?>
     <Configuration>